 Patriots' Day, a unique Massachusetts State holiday, honors the memory and meaning of the first battle of the American Revolution, fought near Boston in the villages of Menotomy (now Arlington), Lexington, and Concord on April 19, 1775.

-We officially observe the Patriots' Day holiday on the 3rd Monday in April, also the day of the Boston Marathon (sometimes called the Patriots' Day Race).
+We officially observe the Patriots' Day holiday on the 3rd Monday in April, which also happens to be the day of the Boston Marathon (sometimes called the Patriots' Day Race).

 However, celebrations, parades, reenactments, and other activities unfold throughout the entire weekend, as well as other times throughout April.

 The most dramatic events include Paul Revere's midnight ride from Boston across the countryside, battles on Lexington Green, and Old North Bridge in Concord.

 The Patriots' Day reenactments are local events, carried out each year as a commitment to keephistory alive and pay tribute to those who fought for liberty almost 250 years ago.
 You may be surprised by how many locals attend - and how few tourists seem to know about this wonderful annual ritual.